Credit Suisse: Social media rumours, 2022

 In early October 2022, Credit Suisse stocks came under considerable pressure when rumours on social media projected the demise of the bank.
 According to financial analysts, the bank has a “strong capital base and liquidity position.”
 Nevertheless, the Swiss National Bank vowed to follow the situation closely.
 European finance experts in particular talked of a "self-fulfilling risk" since liquidity is not a problem for the Swiss bank.
 CS had suffered severe losses in 2021 from the Archegos and Greensill financial scandals that implicated former Archegos executives with racketeering conspiracy, securities fraud and wire fraud.

 On 7 October 2022, the bank offered to buy back US$3 billion worth of debt and put Zurich's Savoy Hotel on sale, which was later purchased by wealthy Arab officials.
 The bank's current chairman, Axel Lehmann, also assured investors that the bank was stable after wealthy clients began moving their assets out of the bank.
 In the fallout from the falling stock prices, insiders believed that Saudi prince Mohammed bin Salman was looking to invest almost US$500 million into the bank but had to withdraw his offer due to regulatory concerns.

-Nazi-linked accounts, 2023
+Nazi-linked accounts, 2023–2026

-In 2023 Credit Suisse stopped the internal investigation into its Nazi clients and other Nazi-linked accounts, facing much condemnation from the U.S. Senate Budget Committee and Holocaust survivors, among others.
+In 2023, Credit Suisse stopped the internal investigation into its Nazi clients and other Nazi-linked accounts, facing much condemnation from the U.S. Senate Budget Committee and Holocaust survivors, among others.
 According to the most recent Senate report, at least 14 of these stayed open until the 2000s.
-In 1996 and 1997, both the Bergier Commission and the Volcker Committee had investigated the same remaining accounts related to the Swiss banks' dealing with Nazi Germany.
-Those settlements had resulted in the payment of US$1.288 billion by UBS, Credit Suisse, and other Swiss banks to 458,400 Holocaust victims and 198,000 victims of the Slave Labor Class action lawsuit.
+In February 2026, amongst a U.S. Senate Judiciary Committee hearing, it emerged that 890 Nazi-linked accounts had been identified, some of which were related to the postwar Nazi escape routes, known as ratlines.

+At the hearing, UBS defended its withholding of over 150 documents, arguing that if released the Simon Wiesenthal Center might bring further litigation related to Credit Suisse's 1990s probe, which had excluded most Nazi-held accounts.
+Special investigator Neil Barofsky noted that a blind search of these documents detected Nazis linked to his probe.
+Whether the 1990s omission was intentional is unclear and the language of the settlement covers all known and unknown claims.
+In March 2026, UBS requested an advisory opinion from U.S. District Court Judge Edward R. Korman to shield it from litigation if it shared the files, which the judge declined the following month.
+As result, UBS said it would not release the files.
+Barofsky accused the bank of withholding over 22,000 pages, in addition to a reported 388,000 pages being reviewed for redaction.